CardiffUniversityComputationalRobotics/tue-env/README.md

 #### (Target / System / PIP / PIP2 / PIP3 / PPA / Snap)-now

-The default installation method for targets of type `system`, `pip(2/3)`, `ppa` and `snap` is to collect all such targets in a list and install them simultaneously at the end of the `irohms-get install` procedure.
+The default installation method for targets of type `system`, `pip(2/3)`, `ppa` and `snap` is to collect all such targets in a list and install them simultaneously at the end of the `cucr-get install` procedure.
 To install such a dependency immediately for a specific target, use the target type as `X-now`:

 ```yaml
 - type: [target/system/pip/pip2/pip3/ppa/snap]-now